Completed June 2017

 Did you engage scientists or other technical experts to help inform the group’s recommendations?

-How were the individuals invited to participate in the technical work group meetings selected?
+How were the individuals invited to participate in the technical working group meetings selected?

 Environmental Initiative invited a diverse set of agricultural sector experts, within the MDA-approved scope of the project, to participate in the technical input meetings so that the discussion would include different points of view.
 As the process went on, we heard from other individuals who were interested in the project and in participating, and they were included in discussions.